 As noted earlier, the updated file contains the complete file with all SVG files to import only once into Design Space.
 Should Cricut make another change affecting file import size, you can import the complete file and only have to resize ONE file rather than multiple.
 Complete files can be also used in other software like Sure Cuts a Lot and Silhouette Studio.

-We do encourage you to watch these videos should you be having sizing issues with our files.
-If you have any trouble, contact us and I will get back to you as soon as possible.
+If you have any other questions or if you need assistance downloading an updated file, contact us and I will get back to you as soon as possible.